-Dog urine will stain and place scent on any surface.
-Luckily, ceramic tile is much easier to clean than carpet and fabric surfaces.
+Dog urine will stain and place a scent on any surface if left for an extended period of time.
+Luckily, ceramic tile is much easier to clean than carpet and fabric surfaces, providing you get to the urine quickly.
 The urine will wipe off the tile surface and, with a little effort, come free from the grout surface.
-Using natural methods and commercial products to neutralize the scent and clean the urine will help prevent future marking on the spot.
+Use natural methods and commercial products to neutralize the scent and clean the urine to prevent future marking on the spot.

-Catching your dog in the act and cleaning the urine immediately is the most effective approach.
-Although finding the urine fresh is not always possible, it allows cleaning before the scent penetrates and sticks to the tile and grout.
+Catch your dog in the act and clean the urine immediately to prevent urine from staining tile or grout.
 Lay paper towels on the urine and lightly blot to absorb the liquid.
 Do not rub the urine into the tile; focus on absorption.

 Soak a towel with white vinegar and lay it on the stain for 10 minutes.
+Do not substitute another type of vinegar, such as balsamic or cider vinegar as they can stain.
 The vinegar acts as a scent neutralizer.
 Also, pour a little extra on the grout before laying the towel down.
 The towel will release the vinegar while preventing it from flowing off the spot.
-After several minutes, wipe the tile down with the towel to remove any sticky urine stains that the initial blotting did not absorb.
+After several minutes, wipe the tile down with a towel to remove any sticky urine stains that the initial blotting did not absorb.
 Repeat the process with hydrogen peroxide to disinfect the stain.

 Grout is the big trouble spot with urine.
 The material is moderately porous and old urine will work into the cracks.
 Combine baking soda with water or vinegar to create a paste.
 Rub the paste on the grout and scrub with an old toothbrush until the grout is clean.
 Pour water over the grout and wipe down with a towel to finish the process.